shriya-tiwari/Reciplay_website/Readme.md

 The API that is used here is Spoonacular API, which can educate people about the nutrition in the meals they have among many other uses like building a website like this one. :)

 Go ahead and read the documentation of [**Spoonacular API**](https://spoonacular.com/food-api).
-The number od requests to the API is limited so please be cautious while coding, i can wait for few days if you want t continue your work :smile:.
+The number of requests to the API is limited so please be cautious while coding, I can wait for few days if you want to continue your work :smile:.

 Below are the screenshots of current state of the website.
 Screenshot - 1